We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Discounted MVMCP Tickets

-An even better way to get a discount on Mickey’s Very Merry Christmas Party tickets is to buy them from Undercover Tourist.
-For an adult on the cheapest day, you would pay $97.95 AFTER tax.
-Disney always lists their ticket prices BEFORE tax.
+Another way to get a discount on Mickey’s Very Merry Christmas Party tickets is to buy them from Undercover Tourist.

 Military Discount for Mickey’s Very Merry Christmas Party